AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/composition-es-1-intro.md

 * A registered portal or registered repository receives an Event Summary

 ####  Implementation guidance
-For the overarching usage scenarios in this implementation guide it is expected that:
+For the overarching usage scenarios in this implementation guide it is expected that all medicine items relevant to an event should be included in the list.
+All medicine items will have an associated flag according to the guidance in the following table.

-* for each section included in the composition it is important to differentiate between affirmatively stating a patient has no relevant findings (e.g. no history of immunisation) versus a finding that a patient does not have a specific condition (e.g. no latex allergy) versus not including findings in the record (e.g. not applicable or unknown)
-* an empty section will be sent with an empty reason

 <table class="list" width="100%">
   <tr>